1.

 green underparts.
 It was formally described by Johann Friedrich

 in 1789.
-Its species name means ‘red hair’ which
+Its species name means "red hair" which

-alludes to its conspicuous red forehead. |
+alludes to its bright, red forehead. |

 6. Sri Lanka

-| This is the only grey hornbill found in Sri Lanka,
+This is the only grey hornbill found in Sri Lanka,

 on the bill.
 The males could be identified by its cream beak

-with black base to upper mandible whereas the female has a black
+with black base to upper mandible; whereas, the female has a black

 beak with yellow stripe on the cutting edge of the upper mandible.